Age recommendation 6+.

 The fantastical tale follows a young and impoverished Charlie Bucket, who lives with his mother and both sets of grandparents in a small dilapidated house, supposedly it was Dal’s own writing den that provided inspiration for the Bucket’s house.

-Charlie’s Grandpa Joe (Nigel Planer) tells him stories about the famous chocolate factory in their hometown and about its wierd and wonderful owner, as well as the intriguing mystery surrounding the secret recipes for chocolate and candy.
+Charlie’s Grandpa Joe (Barry James) tells him stories about the famous chocolate factory in their hometown and about its wierd and wonderful owner, as well as the intriguing mystery surrounding the secret recipes for chocolate and candy.

 Willy Wonka announces that he has hidden a Golden Ticket in five chocolate bars, which are being distributed to locations worldwide, and that the lucky finders of a Golden Ticket would be granted a trip to Willy Wonka’s factory and a lifetime supply of confectionary.